CloudVLab/qwiklabs-content-bundle-spec/github-lab-bundle-spec.md

 ###### Student Files

-Student files specified in the qwiklabs.yaml will be added to the directory `/home/jovyan/work`, which will the default directory opened on the file browser when the student opens the lab.
+Student files specified in the qwiklabs.yaml will be added to the directory `/home/jovyan/work`, which will be the default directory opened on the file browser when the student opens the lab.

 When taking the lab, the student will have access to